Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 ### Structure

-* The interaction design is to have a navigation bar for each page, with a header showing the identity of the art club, and a footer with links to social media and other sites of interest.
+#### The interaction design

+    This is to have a navigation bar for each page, with a header showing the identity of the art club, and a footer with links to social media and other sites of interest.
     - For accessibility the navigation will change to a sidebar for mobile viewports.
     - A coherent visual display across all pages should be presented to the browser of the site.

-* The information architecture is one of collections of data holding member details, another holding artwork details, another holding exhibition and another activity details.
+#### The information architecture

+    Will be one of collections of data holding member details, another holding artwork details, another holding exhibition and another activity details.
+    It was originally envisaged that there would be separate arrays of artworks associated with exhibitions and another array of artworks for a more general gallery.
+    This was reorganised into a collection of artworks with a Boolean indicators as to whether they were for exhibit as well as gallery.
+    - The original exhibition collection would contain details of the annual exhibition for that year.
+    - The activities collection will hold the date and time the activity will take place, an image to publicise the event, along with venue, duration and who will be leading the activity.
+    - With club administrators needing secured access to members details their login authentication details would be collected as 'users'.
     - There will be a need for text indexes on collections to ease searches.
 [Create indexes](static/docs/indexes.md)
     - Decision made to store images externally to the database, with the database holding the image location on the server.
       An example discussion of this issue [Images on database?](https://habiletechnologies.com/blog/better-saving-files-database-file-system/)